wiz00/Websocket-Benchmark-PHP/README.md

 ![PHP Workerman vs Ratchet vs OpenSwoole on Docker on Hetzner Cloud VPS CX22](assets/Hetzner_Cloud_CX22_x86_PHP.png)

-I mention this test only because of Ratchet performance which is different from the above test.
+I mention this test only because of Ratchet performance which is different from the main test.

 ----